twoweee/dedetracker/README.md

 To do soon:
 - ~~structure better,~~
 - ~~write better commetns in PseudoHeapManager and a better readme,~~
+- create a test directory and test scripts,
+- PseudoHeap needs reworking,
 - figure out (and document) remaining design,
-- create a test directory and test scripts,
-- TrackData.c is tested, but ~~PseudoHeapManager just kinda,~~ PseudoHeap needs reworking ~~and certainly not together for those hypothetical long MIDI messages~~.
+- TrackData.c is tested, ~~but PseudoHeapManager just kinda,and certainly not together for those hypothetical long MIDI messages~~.

 # Parts list
 | File | Description | Status |